L4in/ptII/org/hlacerti/test/auto/Billard/README.txt

 - 2Billes1Fed: one federate TwoBillardBalls.xml that registering/publishing two ball
 instances, and a second one, BillardTable.xml that displays the two ball instances.
-A third federate, SingleBillardBall.xml can also be launched in this federation.

-- Others:
-  - DisplayWithFedName.xml.
-It works only when launched with one federate, e.g., 2Billes1Fed/SingleBillardBall.xml.
-A text file is created during the running and named as the publishing instance, e.g., billiard Bille1A.
-Does not work with 2 instances.
-  - Autorun.xml must be corrected.
-It needs Synchro.xml (still in this folder) and federates publishing the ball and display it (they can be taken from 2Billes1Fed or 2Billes2Fed).
-  - Federate DisplayWithoutPort.xml does not work and will be deleted.

 Both demo 2Billes1Fed  and 2Billes2Fed  can interact with C++ federates.